medioman22/Bidirectional_Interface/README.md

 ### Clutches
 The Arduino control board with 16 clutch states was programmed and tested with "clutch_control.ino" in the folder ./ArduinoClutchControl.
 The file "clutch_control_shortened.py" is the basis for a different control board.
 Under ./DroneSwarmFramework/Haptics/API_Calls run "UDP_client_clutch.py" during the simulation.
 The minimal distances in all directions (4 values) should be printed.

+### Other
+The ./Evaluation folder contains a script to plot the log files stored in ./DroneSwarmFramework/ClutchSimulationLogs.